pilkch/ansible-home/README.md

 systemctl --user start/stop/status homeassistant-container
 ```

-Check the groups that a user is in (Note: dialot for access to /dev/ttyUSB0 or /dev/ttyACM0):
+Check the groups that a user is in (Note: dialout for access to /dev/ttyUSB0 or /dev/ttyACM0):
 ```bash
 $ groups
 homeassistant wheel dialout